pchapin/augusta/lib/README.md

 libraries are pulled from the Maven repository by IntelliJ during the build process.
 The precise versions in use are documented in IntelliJ's configuration.

+Note that Augusta does *not* use Maven as a build system.
+Augusta uses IntelliJ for all building operations.
+However, IntelliJ has been configured to access the Maven repositories so that developers are not burdened with the need to download and install these libraries manually.

 + [ANTLR](http://www.antlr.org/)

   Augusta makes use of the ANTLR parser generator to convert grammars into parsers.